Proctor Information for Print-Based Courses

-- Complete the proctor nomination form and submit it to the Center for Distance Learning.
+- Complete the proctor nomination form and submit it to the Office of Professional Program Support.
 The form must be completed by you.

 - Your information will be reviewed, and if the proctor appears to meet our guidelines, they will be mailed a proctor form to complete and return to our office.